corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/node/operating/shell.md

 ## The standalone shell

 The standalone shell is a standalone application interacting with a Corda node via RPC calls.
 RPC node permissions are necessary for authentication and authorisation.
-Certain operations, such as starting flows, require access to the CorDapp `.jar` files.
+Certain operations, such as starting flows, require access to the CorDapp JAR files.

 ### Starting the standalone shell

 You can access the standalone shell from [software.r3.com](https://software.r3.com).

-Run the `corda-standalone-shell` `.jar` using:
+Run the `corda-standalone-shell` JAR using:

 ```
  java -jar corda-standalone-shell-4.10.jar [-hvV] [--logging-level=<loggingLevel>] [--password=<password>]